Roy LICHTENSTEIN (1923-1997)

 The other theme pushed his glory, helping to show to the public the possibility of a different art: the use of pictures from romance comics.

-The painting of 1964, 90 x 96 cm, for sale by Christie's on November 10 in New York, is more sensational: the redhead girl grabs her phone (period!) with both hands saying "OHHH...
-ALRIGHT... " in a speech bubble!
+A painting of 1964, 90 x 96 cm, for sale by Christie's on November 10 in New York, is thrilling : the redhead girl grabs her phone (period!) with both hands saying "OHHH...
+ALRIGHT... " in a speech bubble !
+Coming from the Steve Wynn collection, it was sold for $ 43M by Christie's on November 10, 2010.
+It is illustrated in the article shared by the Wall Street Journal.

 Roy Lichtenstein questions the fundamental principles of painting by appropriating images from the comics, coloring large surfaces on his canvases with Ben-day dots and transforming a masterpiece into a reference for derision.